rashadism/openchoreo/docs/contributors/build-engines.md

 8. **Testing**
    - Unit test your engine logic.
-   - Use integration tests against a real API server (envtest or a local kind cluster).
+   - Use integration tests against a real API server (envtest or a local Kubernetes cluster like k3d).
    - Validate artifact extraction and workload creation end-to-end.

 ## Conventions and Shared Utilities